nuejs/nue/packages/nuejs.org/blog/introducing-nue-css/index.md

 ### *CSS-in-JS:* Clean global namespace
 In 2014, **Christopher Chedeau** from **Facebook** gave birth to the CSS-in-JS movement.
 The main idea was to get rid of global namespace pollution.
 He showcased **Bootstrap** a prime example of bad CSS design.

-The idea was a huge success and soon after developers rusted converting their CSS codebases to JavaScript.
+The idea was a huge success and soon after developers rushed converting their CSS codebases to JavaScript.
 We saw a flood of new CSS frameworks like [Vanilla Extract](//vanilla-extract.style/), [Styled JSX](//github.com/vercel/styled-jsx), and [Emotion](//emotion.sh)

 ### *Tailwind:* Inline styling